 In This Article

 Couples who “validate” are able to let each other know in the midst of disagreements that they each consider the emotions of the other as valid.
 They may not agree with the emotions, or even the points made, but they are able to validate each other.
-There is a lot of mutual respect which diminishes the amount and length of arguments in this type of couple.
+There is a lot of mutual respect that diminishes the amount and length of arguments in this type of couple.
 These couples generally have calmer discussions and know how to empathize, negotiate, and compromise.
-Both partners make an effort to listen and understand the others' feelings, problems, and perspective.
+Both partners make an effort to listen and understand the other's feelings, problems, and perspectives.

 These couples are quite opposite from the volatile partners.
 They minimize or make light of their differences rather than trying to resolve them.
 They are collaborative, polite, and respectful in their disagreements.
 They feel that they have similar personalities and find happiness in this.
 They easily let things go and don't sweat the small stuff.
 They do not try to resolve most issues that come up, however.

 Hostile couples argue frequently and destructively.
 Their conflict causes harm and eventually resentment.
 These arguments include insults, putdowns, and sarcasm.
 There are clearly more negative than positive interactions in this kind of relationship.
 Hostile couples’ discussions contain much of what Gottman discovered to be the four primary predictors of divorce: criticism, contempt (disdain, disrespect), defensiveness, and stonewalling (silent treatment).
 These couples do not listen to each other and their conflicts rise to the level of danger.
 Some hostile couples attempt to deal with disagreements but do so in an ineffective way.
 Other hostile couples are more detached and indifferent toward each other.
 They seem mean and disrespectful to each other.
 Others may avoid these couples because they are uncomfortable to be around.